Generic Name: blinatumomab (BLIN a TOOM oh mab)

 A healthcare provider will give you this injection.
 Blinatumomab is given around the clock (continuous) using an infusion pump.
 The medicine enters the body through a catheter placed under into a vein.

-Your doctor may want you to be in a hospital or clinic setting for several days when you first start using blinatumomab, to quickly treat any serious side effects that occur.
+You may receive your first dose in a hospital or clinic setting to quickly treat any serious side effects.
 You may also need to be in a hospital if you start using the medicine again after not using it for a short time.

 Your injections will be prepared at the pharmacy and you will receive the medicine in IV bags.
 Keep the IV bags in their original package and do not open the package.
 Store it in the refrigerator, protected from light.
 Do not freeze.
 Each IV bag will be unpackaged and prepared by a healthcare provider.